Find Affordable College Courses

 Cedar Falls, IA

 With a ranking of #6, University of Northern Iowa did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
-Located in the city of Cedar Falls, UNI is a public school with a medium-sized student population.
+Located in the city of Cedar Falls, UNI is a public school with a moderately-sized student population.

 Women make up 30% of the natural resources and conservation majors at the school.